-Both mirrors are the wide-angle type to provide optimal vision.
+Both mirrors are bent to provide optimal vision.
 Objects may appear further away than they actually are.

-Storing settings
+Storing settings26

-The settings for the door mirrors and the positions of the driver's seat can be stored for each remote control key in the car key memory\, see Remote control key - personalisation\ (p.
-161).
+The settings for the door mirrors and the positions of the driver's seat can be stored for each remote control key in the car key memory, see Remote control key - personalisation (p.
+157).

-Angling the door mirror when parking
+Angling the door mirror when parking26